Gajrela Recipe / Carrot Kheer - Yummy Traditional Page Not Found - Yummy Traditional

 gajrela-dessert-recipe

-Quite different from Gajar halwa, You can also find out gajar halwa on my blog, Personally, I much like gajar halwa more than gajrela, though gajar halwa takes much more time and effort as well as more costly than gajrela this is my always been my hot favorite and gajrela is the favorite of my elder brother, mainly this is a relish recipe that most people love to eat
+Quite different from Gajar halwa, you can also find gajar halwa on my blog.
+Personally, I much like gajar halwa more than gajrela, though gajar halwa takes much more time and effort, and is more costly than gajrela.
+This has always been my hot favorite and gajrela is the favourite of my elder brother, mainlis a relish recipe that most people love to eat.

-If you have tried this Gaja ki Kheer Recipe then don’t forget to rate the recipe.
+If you have tried this Gaja ki Kheer Recipe, don’t forget to rate the recipe.
 You can also follow me on social media to see what’s latest in my kitchen!

 Facebook